Edition #2. The Hail Mary Friday Club: Where Does Fear Come From?

 Photo credit: UCDavis Health

 When you feel scared or full of anxiety, it’s because your amygdala is lighting up like a firework.
-Now, before you start wishing your amygdala away, take a moment to appreciate how much it cares about you: you will never meet anyone more invested in your survival than your amygdala.
+Now, before you start wishing your amygdala away, take a moment to appreciate how much it cares about you.
+You will never meet anyone more invested in your survival than your amygdala.

 The Solution: Exposure Effect